We Are CASA: History

+On January 30, 2026, CASA rebranded to "We Are CASA".

+In September 2026, the group filed a lawsuit against ICE for making warrantless arrests.

 Activity

 CASA offers health assistance, medical interpretations, English classes, financial literacy classes, vocational training, social services, leadership development, legal services, and employment placement for low-income families, particularly Latino immigrants and other immigrants.
 CASA provides legal support to the large and growing community of immigrants—documented or otherwise—in the greater Washington, D.C. metropolitan area.
 They have successfully promoted a wide range of legislation in support of the immigrant community, including a Maryland law that requires reasonable access to government services for people with limited English proficiency.

 CASA is very aggressive in pursuing absconding employers, contractors who do not pay their day-laborers.

 CASA is also involved in housing law and advocacy.
 In 2004, CASA attorney Kimberley A. Propeack told the Daily Record that the group's housing attorney represents immigrants who are targeted by landlords if they raise concerns or try to form residents' associations.

 CASA has rescued a number of victims of domestic slavery, also known as human trafficking.

-Currently, CASA is one of the leading plaintiffs in the pending Supreme Court case Trump v.
-CASA.
-The case is suing the Trump administration on their attempt to end birthright citizenship.
-CASA is representing a group of a five pregnant women in the case.
+CASA was one of the leading plaintiffs in the Supreme Court case Trump v.
+CASA, in which they sued the administration on their attempt to end birthright citizenship.
+CASA represented a group of a five pregnant women in the case.